logic-gu/logic-gu.github.io/_pages/teaching.md

 ![Students in the Master in Logic complete the programme with a deep and well-rounded education in logic and related topics.]({{ '/assets/img/students_working.jpg' | relative_url }})

-## Programme structure and content
+# Structure of the programme

-The programme comprises four semesters.
-All courses are worth 7.5 credits, with the exception of the 30-credit Master’s Thesis.
+The programme is structured to guide students from a broad foundation in logic towards increasing specialisation and independent research.
+All courses are worth 7.5 credits, with the exception of the Master’s Thesis, which is worth 30 credits.

 The **first and second semesters** provide the core theoretical background.
-Together, they cover central areas of contemporary logic, including proof theory, model theory, computability theory, set theory, modal logic, incompleteness, and the philosophy of logic.
-These courses establish a common foundation for students arriving from mathematics, computer science, philosophy, linguistics, and related subjects.
+Together, they cover the principal areas of contemporary logic and establish a common foundation for students whose previous training may lie in mathematics, computer science, philosophy, linguistics, or a related discipline.

 ### First semester